 Now that your muscles have recovered from their strength training, this is a good day to work on all major muscle groups.
 Full-body strength days should focus on your quads, hamstrings, glutes, chest, upper back, and core.

 Try to incorporate heavier compound movements that engage more than one muscle group at a time.
-This includes exercises such as hip thrusts, squats, deadlifts, bench press, and rows.
+This includes exercises such as hip thrusts, squats, deadlifts, bench presses, and rows.
 To engage your core, finish with plank variation exercises.

 Saturday: LISS or Rest Day

 LISS stands for low-intensity steady-state cardio.
-This is a good time to give your body a rest from heavy weights but still add in some movement to your day.
+This is a good time to give your body a rest from heavy weights but still add-in some movement to your day.